28th October 2014

-- Read other newsletters: There's really only one way to get better at writing newsletters, and that is reading newsletters.
-The best thing to do is to start signing up to as many decent newsletters as possible – most brands, blogs and businesses have them.
+There's really only one way to get better at writing newsletters, and that is reading newsletters.
+The best thing to do is to start signing up for as many decent newsletters as possible – most brands, blogs and businesses have them.
 Unsubscribe from the bad ones as they come in – you'll soon be surrounded by the good stuff.
-Much like anything in life, a good understanding of what others are up to will give you plenty of ideas to steal borrow to improve your own newsletters while also giving you a sense of what is "permissible".
+Much like anything in life, a good understanding of what others are up to will give you plenty of ideas to steal and borrow to improve your own newsletters while also giving you a sense of what is "permissible".

 Write in your own voice: